Equitable Routing--Rethinking the Multiple Traveling Salesman Problem: Computational results

-This section aims to demonstrate the usefulness of the F-MTSP formulation in a practical setting.
-Suppose we have a fleet of 4 electric vehicles stationed at a depot used to make package deliveries in a suburb of Seattle.
-The objective is to find routes for each of these vehicles so as to minimize total travel distance while ensuring fairness in the distribution of all the vehicles' travel distances.
-Enforcing that the distribution of the vehicles' travel distance is fair is useful in this context as it ensures all vehicles have equitable battery usage.
-This problem can be directly modeled as a MTSP.
+This section demonstrates the practical utility of the F-MTSP formulation.
+Suppose we have a fleet of 4 electric vehicles stationed at a depot for package deliveries in a Seattle suburb.
+The objective is to find routes for each vehicle that minimize the total travel distance while ensuring a fair distribution of travel distances among vehicles.
+Enforcing that the distribution of vehicles' travel distances is fair is useful in this context, as it ensures that all vehicles have equitable battery usage.
+This problem can be directly modeled as an MTSP.
 We now qualitatively compare the optimal solutions provided by the different variants of the MTSP in Figure \ref{fig:seattle}.

-Notice that the optimal solution of the min-sum MTSP (Figure \ref{fig:seattle-min}) uses only one vehicle to perform all the deliveries as it imposes no constraints on fairness in the distribution of each vehicle's travel distance.
-From a pure minimize travel distance standpoint, it is always better to only use one vehicle to visit all the targets as long as triangle inequality is satisfied, and this is exactly what is observed in the optimal min-sum MTSP solution.
+Note that the optimal solution to the min-sum MTSP (Figure \ref{fig:seattle-min}) uses only one vehicle to perform all deliveries, as it imposes no fairness constraints on the distribution of each vehicle's travel distance.
+From a pure minimize travel distance standpoint, it is always better to only use one vehicle to visit all the targets as long as the triangle inequality is satisfied, and this is exactly what is observed in the optimal min-sum MTSP solution.
 The optimal min-max MTSP solution uses all four vehicles and qualitatively has a fair distribution of the vehicles' travel distances (Figure \ref{fig:seattle-minmax}).
 Solutions with a similar distribution of tour lengths are obtained by solving the $\Delta$-F-MTSP with $\Delta = 0.1$ (Figure \ref{fig:seattle-delta-1}) and $\varepsilon$-F-MTSP with $\varepsilon = 0.9$ (Figure \ref{fig:seattle-eps-9}) with much lower computation times.
 Finally, as we either increase $\varepsilon$ (Figures \ref{fig:seattle-eps-1}--\ref{fig:seattle-eps-9}) or decrease $\Delta$ (Figures \ref{fig:seattle-delta-9}--\ref{fig:seattle-delta-1}), the solutions qualitatively become fairer and the computation time to find the fairer solutions increases.

-\section{Conclusions and Way Forward}
+\section{Conclusions and way forward}